 Whenever I get the chance to second shoot, it’s always so much fun to highlight the groom, his buddies, and his style!
 I feel like groom prep and details often get overlooked or seen as less important than the brides, but one of the biggest aspects of my business that I stress is that this day is for BOTH of you.
 And of course, this goes for gay or straight couples!
 Whoever your partner is, this wedding is equally meant to celebrate BOTH of you.
 No one partner is more important, and I love getting to show that off!

-Here are seven tips for crushing it as a second shooter!
+Here are eight tips for crushing it as a second shooter!

 These tips will help you continue being asked back by photographers you enjoy working with or get referred around to other photographers!

 Pouring your heart into your work as a second shooter and caring about the lead photographer’s couple as your own will show through enormously.
 Not only does your lead photog care so much that you’re loving on their couple, but the couple themselves, their family, and friends deserve your FULL effort and care!
 Shoot the crap out of that wedding like it’s your OWN wedding – don’t half-ass the details, don’t sit on your phone during the reception, and don’t act like this is just another gig.
 This is someone’s big day!